 The Bay of Plenty is a great place to explore by bike – and we’re lucky enough to have some great urban cycle trails throughout the region, perfect for both families and cycling fanatics (and everyone in between!).
-There is a mix of commuter recreational routes, and thanks to the New Zealand Government’s Urban Cycleways Programme – the majority of these trails have been designed with safety in mind and are well maintained.
+There is a mix of commuter and recreational routes to discover.
+And, thanks to the New Zealand Government’s Urban Cycleways Programme, the majority of these trails have been designed with safety in mind and are well maintained.

 TAURANGA URBAN CYCLEWAYS

 A hugely popular inner-city track designed for both walkers and cyclists (be polite, and keep to the left) that skirts around the edge of Waikareao Estuary.
-The tracks offer great bird watching opportunities and views out to Motuopae Island – a (tapu) sacred Māori burial ground (urupā).
-This a very easy track and can be done in smaller portions – perfect for families (dogs are welcome too).
+The track offers great bird watching opportunities and views out to Motuopae Island – a (tapu) sacred Māori burial ground (urupā).
+This a very easy track and can be done in smaller portions so it's perfect for families (dogs are welcome too).

-This is one of Tauranga’s largest reserves and takes cyclists and walkers through farmland, native bush and pond (well, past ponds – you won’t have to go through them!).
-Known to some as ‘K Valley’ – it is home to historic and archeological sites of significance.
+This is one of Tauranga’s largest reserves and takes cyclists and walkers through farmland, native bush and ponds (well, past ponds – you won’t have to go through them!).
+Known to some as ‘K Valley’, it is home to historic and archaeological sites of significance.
 Perfect for a Sunday ride, you can even take the dog!

-Create a loop around Pāpāmoa – cycle (or walk!) along the stormwater reserves and back along the beach (which has been voted one of the best beaches in NZ).
+Create a loop around Pāpāmoa – cycle (or walk!) along the stormwater reserves and back along the beach (which has been voted one of the best beaches in New Zealand).
 Stop off at Pāpāmoa Beach Plaza for a coffee (or some shopping if you’re that way inclined) and then carry on along the track.
-Hot tip: dogs are welcome here too!
+Hot tip: dogs are welcome here, too!